Hellas Rally 2020 – 11-17 October 2020

 11: VEHICLES AND CREW EQUIPMENT

 The motorbikes must have: Light, brake light, horn, rear fender with mudguard, copy of number plate.
-Street legal tires are not obligatory
+Street legal tires are not obligatory but recommended.

 The Quads must have: Light, brake light, horn, nerf bars, kill switch.